 LIFE IN EXILE

-After completing their long journey from Delhi, Bahadur Shah Zafar and his family boarded a ship named Magara to cross the Rangoon river and reach Burma.
+After completing their long journey from Delhi, Bahadur Shah Zafar and his family boarded a ship named Magara to cross the Rangoon River and reach Burma.
 In Rangoon, they were provided with a shabby, wooden house opposite the grand monument, Shwedagon Pagoda.
 The location was also carefully selected to disgrace the emperor as much as possible.
 Often people visited the famous Shwedagon Pagoda, but Zafar remained unnoticed and unrecognized by everyone.

 Bahadur Shah Zafar, a descendant of great Mughal kings such as Akbar and Shah Jahan, was reduced to obscurity in a foreign land.
 He only had a small house in a location that was almost invisible to passersby.
 The man who once had vast palaces, exquisite tapestries, and luxurious furniture was now imprisoned in a tiny house with torn curtains, filthy walls, and an old shaded window.